kendraio/kendraio-app/docs/workflow/blocks/form.rst

   }

-Is also possible to take a schema saved in a local variable like in this `Flow <https://app.kendra.io/kendraio/schemaFormContextBlocks>`_
+It is also possible to take a schema saved in a local variable like in this `Flow <https://app.kendra.io/kendraio/schemaFormContextBlocks>`_

 .. code-block:: javascript